rtorrent-community/rtorrent-docs/docs/include-cmd-system.rst

         Unlike :term:`d.multicall2`, this is a generic multicall not specific to rTorrent.
         See the `xmlrpc-c system.multicall docs`_ for more.

+    system.daemon
+    system.daemon.set

+        .. rubric:: *since rTorrent 0.9.7*

+        When set to true, `rTorrent` starts in the background without any `curses` UI.
+        It can then only be controlled via XMLRPC commands and POSIX signals.

+        See `Daemon Mode`_ in the `rTorrent` wiki for more.

+    system.shutdown.normal
+    system.shutdown.quick

+        .. rubric:: *since rTorrent 0.9.7*

+        This **does** shut down `rTorrent` – either quickly, or with waiting for `BitTorrent` close events to be sent to trackers of active items.

     system.shutdown

         This shuts down the XMLRPC server.
-This does **not** shut down rTorrent.
+This does **not** shut down `rTorrent`.

     system.api_version
     system.client_version